clp-research/deep_disfluency/README.md

 ## Set up and basic use ##

 To run the code here you need to have `Python 2.7` installed, and also [`pip`](https://pip.readthedocs.org/en/1.1/installing.html).

+### Option 1: using pip install ###

+If you want to simply install the current PyPi library version, simply run the following(depending on your user status, you may need to prefix the below with `sudo` or use a virtual environment):

+`pip install deep_disfluency`

+### Option 2: using setuptools ###

-If you install from here, first install `setuptools` (depending on your user status, you may need to prefix the below with `sudo` or use a virtual environment):
+If you want to manually install using `setuptools` (depending on your user status, you may need to prefix the below with `sudo` or use a virtual environment):

 `pip install setuptools`